viseshrp/whatsonpypi/README.rst

         $ whatsonpypi django --docs

-* Add packages to your requirement files.
+* Add packages to your requirements files.

     Examples: